psideris89/PharmacyStore/README.md

 Windows:
 Open the command prompt(cmd) complile the .java files at the src/pharmaCode directory and the run the main class (Menu).

-- dir /Pharmacy/src/pharmacyCode/
+- cd /Pharmacy/src/pharmacyCode/
-- javac *.javac
+- javac *.java
 - cd ../
 - java pharmacyCode/Menu